 The table below shows the Bank's financial liabilities by remaining contractual maturity, taking into account early redemption features.
 Derivatives and other instruments containing embedded derivatives including structured note issuances and other financial liabilities designated at fair value are presented at their fair values.
 Derivatives are disclosed on demand while financial liabilities designated at fair value are disclosed based on their earliest redemption date.
-All other instruments are presented on an undiscounted cash flow basis.
-This presentation is considered to reflect the liquidity risk arising from the Bank's financial liabilities designated at fair value and the complex nature of the Bank's financial liabilities designated at fair value and the volatility in relation to the performance of the underlying instruments, fair value is deemed an appropriate measure of the contractual amount at maturity.
+Given the complex nature of the Bank's financial liabilities designated at fair value and the volatility in relation to the performance of the underlying instruments, fair value is deemed an appropriate measure of the contractual amount at maturity.